-1. This section explains the identification measures required under Article 13 of the Money Laundering Order, and the framework under which a supervised person is required to apply a risk-based approach to the application of such measures.
-2. This section should be read and understood in conjunction with the following sections: - › section 4 of this Handbook - which explains the basis for finding out identity and obtaining evidence of identity; - › section 5 of this Handbook - which considers the circumstances in which reliance might be placed on another party to have applied reliance identification measures; - › section 7 of this Handbook - which explains the application of enhanced CDD measures (including the case of a customer that is assessed as presenting a higher risk) and simplified identification measures.
-3. Sound identification measures are vital because they: - › help to protect the supervised person and the integrity of the financial sector in which it operates by reducing the likelihood of the business becoming a vehicle for, or a victim of, financial crime, including money laundering, the financing of terrorism, and the financing of proliferation; - › assist law enforcement, by providing available information on customers or activities and transactions being investigated; - › constitute an essential part of sound risk management, e.g., by providing the basis for identifying, limiting and controlling risk; - › help to guard against identity fraud.
+1. This section explains the identification measures required under Article 13 of the Money Laundering Order, and the framework under which a supervised person is required to apply a risk based approach to the application of such measures.
+2. This section should be read and understood in conjunction with the following sections: - section 4 - which explains the basis for finding out identity and obtaining evidence of identity - section 5 - which considers the circumstances in which reliance might be placed on another party to have applied reliance identification measures - section 7 - which explains the application of enhanced CDD measures (including the case of a customer that is assessed as presenting a higher risk) and simplified identification measures.
+3. Sound identification measures are vital because they: - help to protect the supervised person and the integrity of the financial sector in which it operates by reducing the likelihood of the business becoming a vehicle for, or a victim of, financial crime, including money laundering and the financing of terrorism - assist law enforcement, by providing available information on customers or activities and transactions being investigated - constitute an essential part of sound risk management, e.g. by providing the basis for identifying, limiting and controlling risk - help to guard against identity fraud.
 4. The inadequacy or absence of identification measures can expose a supervised person to serious customer and counterparty risks, as well as reputational, operational, legal, regulatory and concentration risks, any of which can result in significant financial cost to the business.
-Documents, data, or information held also assist the MLRO (or Deputy MLRO) and other employees to determine whether a SAR is appropriate.
+Documents, data or information held also assist the MLRO (or deputy MLRO) and other employees to determine whether a SAR is appropriate.
 5. A customer may be an individual (or group of individuals) or legal person.
-Section 4.3 of this Handbook deals with a customer who is an individual (or group of individuals), Section 4.4 of this Handbook deals with a customer (an individual or legal person) who is acting for a legal arrangement, and Section 4.5 of this Handbook deals with a customer who is a legal person.
-6. The term customer, as used in this Handbook, is defined in the Glossary of this Handbook.
-As noted in the definition, customers can include a prospective customer (i.e., applicants for business).
+Section 4.3 deals with a customer who is an individual (or group of individuals), Section 4.4 deals with a customer (an individual or legal person) who is acting for a legal arrangement, and Section 4.5 deals with a customer who is a legal person.
+6. The term customer, as used in this Handbook, is defined in the Glossary above.
+As noted in the definition, customers can include a prospective customers (i.e. applicants for business).